Computer Requirements for Law School

 Minimum configuration for a laptop that can process larger media files

-• Processor: Intel i7 processor or equivalent
+• Processor: Intel i7 processor or equivalent.
+ARM processors are not supported (i.e., Snapdragon)

 • Hard Disk Storage: 1000 GB (1TB) or more

-• Display: 15-inch (1920x1080 resolution) or larger
+• Display: 13-inch or higher (1920x1080 resolution or larger)

 • Additional Hardware: External mouse, USB port, web camera, and microphone

 • Additional Software: Microsoft Office 365 is available to students for free through the University of Miami Software site.
-For a full listing of software, please visit http://miami.edu/software
+For a full listing of software, please visit the University of Miami Software page.

-How to determine what OS version you are running:
+How to determine what OS version you are running